usethesource/rascal-website/courses/RascalAmendmentProposals/RAP1/RAP1.md

 | Status | Draft |
 | Type | Rascal Infrastructure |

+## Note

+The current RAP has been written before the general move to building on top of Apache Maven.
+However, it is clear that the below design is step-by-step being filled in with the "BOM" implemented with a pom.xml config file, etc. The document has to be revised with these developments in mind, without throwing away requirements which have yet to be fulfilled.

 ## Abstract

 Rascal needs a mechanism to work with third-party Rascal packages (which may be standalone Rascal programs or Rascal libraries).
 This document describes the required structure of such packages, the required meta-data, and the standard way in which they are made available in a given Rascal installation.